doug-salvati/Brick-Collector-Electron/README.md

 # Brick Collector
-A LEGO® collection manager currently in development using React and Electron.
+A LEGO® collection manager no longer in development (see https://github.com/doug-salvati/Brick-Collector instead) using React and Electron.
 More detailed information will be added to this page when builds are ready for release.

 ## Installing
 Releases will be distributed here shortly.
 In the meantime, if you want to try the latest version, see the Production Build instructions below.